Go to main content

 • Monitoring of already identified pulmonary nodules, ensuring precise follow-up to detect any suspicious developments early.

-• The pre-operative cardiothoracic assessment, essential before any major surgical intervention, to ensure patient safety.
+• The pre-operative cardio-thoracic assessment, essential before any major surgical intervention, to ensure patient safety.

 • Pulmonary embolism: Rapid diagnosis of a life-threatening emergency caused by a blood clot, essential for immediate treatment.